What is Cohousing?

 Sense of Community

-The biggest attraction of a cohouse living will be the sense of community.
+The biggest attraction of cohousing living will be the sense of community.
 These living situations are designed to be a built-in network of support and camaraderie.
 This could be especially attractive to someone moving to town for the first time or people who work long hours and don’t have time to go out and meet new people.
 This can be especially important for seniors, where social isolation can be a problem.
 Many cohousing communities aim for a multigenerational blend of young families, empty-nesters and seniors.

 For more information on cohousing, see the Links page.